Tips for Caregivers This Holiday Season

 Cappella of Grand Junction hosts Memory Café, a wonderfully welcoming place for individuals with Alzheimer’s and other types of dementia or brain disorders and their caregivers.
 In this safe and comfortable space, caregivers and their loved ones can socialize, enjoy good food, listen to music, play games and take a break from the normal routine.
 For more information on either of our community support programs, please contact us at 970.822.7070.

-In a recent discussion about surviving and thriving as a caregiver, Christian Living Communities President & CEO Jill Vitale-Aussem spoke with Mary Daniel, nationally known caregiver advocate, speaker, and founder of Caregivers for Compromise Facebook Group, and Cameron Crawford, owner of Next Steps Senior Placement and founder of the Aging Parent Tribe Facebook Group, about the importance of taking care of and being compassionate with oneself on the caregiving journey.
+In a 2023 discussion about surviving and thriving as a caregiver, Christian Living Communities President & CEO Jill Vitale-Aussem spoke with Mary Daniel, nationally known caregiver advocate, speaker, and founder of Caregivers for Compromise Facebook Group, and Cameron Crawford, owner of Next Steps Senior Placement and founder of the Aging Parent Tribe Facebook Group, about the importance of taking care of and being compassionate with oneself on the caregiving journey.

-Written by Joni Karp, former Sales & Marketing Director at Cappella of Grand Junction
+Originally written by Joni Karp, former Sales & Marketing Director at Cappella of Grand Junction

 Get In Touch With Us